keycloak/keycloak/testsuite/integration-arquillian/README.md

 ## Usage

-Running the tests: `mvn test`
+Running the tests: `mvn test` or `mvn clean test`

 ## General info

 **Exactly one** container has to be selected to run the Keycloak Server.
-This container will be used by all tests during the test run (Maven build).
+This container will be used by all tests during a test run (Maven build).

 Undertow is default.